Yin-Yin/zodiac-sign-bot/readme.md

 # Zodiac Sign Bot #
+Fullfillment webhook for the dialogflow api.

+# DEPRECATED #
+Due to many changes to dialogflow, this project is put on ice.
+It was a fun idea and nice to see it in the wild.
+However the value it gives to the world in relation to the costs does not make it feasible anymore.
+Anyway, it was just a fun project.

 This conversational chatbot teaches the user all about zodiac signs.

 You can talk to the bot on Telegram: _'@zodiacsignbot'_ and on kik: _'zodiacsignbot'_.